Hilltown Township police officer arrested for alleged distribution of child pornography

 In April, the Montgomery County Detective Bureau received a cybertip from the National Center for Missing and Exploited Children regarding the upload of two child sexual abuse images to a Gmail account, the Montgomery County press release stated.

-The IP address for the Gmail account was reportedly traced to the defendant’s residence in Palm, Pa., in Upper Hanover Township in Montgomery County.
+The IP address for the Gmail account was reportedly traced to the defendant’s residence in Upper Hanover Township.
 In addition to this, officials say the cellphone number associated with the Gmail account was a known phone number of the defendant’s.

 Detectives say they served a search warrant to Google for information about the Gmail account.